joaohenggeler/eternal-wanderer/Source/README.md

 * `tumblr_max_status_length`: the maximum amount of characters in a Tumblr post.
 This should be set to the current Tumblr character limit.

 * `tumblr_max_video_duration`: the maximum duration of a Tumblr video (in seconds).
 This should be set to the current Tumblr video duration limit while taking into account the post frequency and the daily total limit.
 At the time of writing, this is a total of 60 minutes of video per day (or at most 450 seconds per video when posting every 3 hours).
+Used to trim media snapshots.

 ## Custom Options